dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 * 2.12: Mention abstract classes.
 * 2.13: Add `is` and `as` disambiguation tokens.
 * 2.14: Remove many disambiguation tokens.
 Allow instantiating function *objects* and *callable objects*.
 Mention forwarding constructors from mixin applications.
-* 2.15: Add section about constants and specify new rules about potentially constant and constant expressions of he form `e<T1..Tk>`.
+* 2.15: Add section about constants and specify new rules about potentially constant and constant expressions of the form `e<T1..Tk>`.